-This has proved perhaps to have been the best tool in the fight against drugs and alcohol; members of public from varied communities have come forth with valuable information which has led to the successful arrests of not only drug users but more importantly drug dealers and the closure of several labs.
+This continues to be one of the best tools in the fight against drugs and alcohol with members of public, from varied communities having come forth with valuable information which lead to the successful arrests of not only drug users but more importantly drug dealers.
+This aspect of community policing will be maintained and built on going forward with the communities displaying tremendous confidence in the ability and trustworthiness of the CTMPD.